WingsDevelopment/rhino/README.md

 # Note

+BETA VERSION STARTS 1.12.2022

+Release is published only for private use until 1.12.2022.

 Rhino is published few days ago, and still need some work in order to be stable.
 Current problems: